-- Accuplacer Testing can be taken at the Testing Center (815) 921-2380 - Reading: Minimum Score: 56, which is RDG 099 ready - Math: Minimum Score: 33, in Elementary Algebra, or successful completion of MTH 088
+- Accuplacer Testing can be taken at the Testing Center (815) 921-2380 - Reading: Minimum Score: 56, which is RDG 099 ready - Math: Minimum Score: 33, in Elementary Algebra, or

 - 3. Attend a Tech Connect Session - 4.
-Attend the MANDATORY Admission Prerequisite (MAP) Session - · Register online at the Nursing Assistant Website - Held once a month - If you do not attend this, you will not be able to register for the course - 5.
-Fingerprinting: Criminal Background Check - Information will be given at the MANDATORY Admission Prerequisite Session - Required a valid Social Security Number and photo ID - Fee: (subject to change) - It is possible that a student's criminal background will prevent participation in clinical practice, thereby preventing program admission.

-6. Register for NAD-101
+Attend the MANDATORY Admission Prerequisite (MAP) Session - Register online at the Nursing Assistant Website - Held once a month - If students do not attend this, they will not be able to register for the course - 5.
+Fingerprinting: Criminal Background Check - Information will be given at the MANDATORY Admission Prerequisite Session - Required a valid Social Security Number and photo I.D. - Fee: (subject to change) - It is possible that a student's criminal background will prevent participation in clinical practice, thereby preventing program admission. - 6.
+Register for NAD-101